Cvmcosta/ltijs/docs/namesandroles.md

 The Names And Roles Provisioning Service can be used by a tool to access a list of platform's users (referred to as members) and their roles within the context of a course, program or other grouping.

-This class provides a single method for retrieving this information, and offers the specified filters and functionalities.
+This class provides a single method for retrieving membership information, and offers the specified filters and functionalities.

 ---